 The Department of Nursing Student Resource Manual serves as the student handbook for nursing students, containing policies that govern progression through the program.
 Students wishing to submit a complaint or file a grievance about department policy should follow the process outlined by the department.
 Find the current version of the Resource Manual and grievance process here.

-Upon admittance to the 4-Year Track nursing program, students must submit documentation of clinical eligibility to the TCCP Student Passport tracking system and must maintain that eligibility throughout the program.
+Upon admittance to both the pre-licensure and RN-BS tracks, students must submit documentation of clinical eligibility to the TCCP Student Passport tracking system and must maintain that eligibility throughout the program.
 Required elements include American Heart Association BLS for Healthcare Providers or BLS HeartCode CPR certification, immunizations, drug testing, annual TB screening and background studies.
-Find a full description of compliance requirements here.

 The Student Nurses Association is an active student club for all current and prospective nursing students.
 Learn more about SNA here.

 Niganawenimaanaanig Indigenous Nursing Program